-Risk assessments are completed from the host school where necessary; we also complete a risk assessment of all of our pupils when we have enough information about them (within their first month).
+Risk assessments are completed from the host school as part of their exclusion; we also complete a risk assessment of all of our pupils when we have enough information about them (within their first month).
 This is updated on a termly basis as well as an assessment on the pupil’s personal / social /emotional and behavioural development.
 This enables the staff in school to take this into account when working with your child.
 These assessments are carried out by the pupil’s mentor and form tutors and other staff where appropriate.
 This information is shared with parents in the regular meetings we have with them.

 At Broadwalk PRU we have daily handovers / briefings before and after the school day to discuss the pupils.
 Their daily points and behaviour is discussed on an individual basis and parents are contacted if there has been an issue or concern.

 Bespoke arrangements can be made for individuals as well as the normal arrangements if it is deemed necessary and is part of their plan.
-For example if they need to have a reduced timetable where they come into school at a different time from the norm or if they access some alternative provision in addition to their lessons in school.
-This could be in a college or with the youth service.
+For example if they need to have a build up timetable where they come into school at a different time from the normal 25 hours or if they access some alternative provision in addition to their lessons in school.
+This could be in a college, AP setting or with the youth service.

 Broadwalk has a Designated Safeguarding Lead (DSL) and a Deputy DSL.